jonreid/ViewControllerPresentationSpy/README.md

 * The workflow doesn't pause for an action to be selected
 * Tests are blazing fast.

+For more discussion, see my blog post [How to Test UIAlertControllers and Control Swizzling](http://qualitycoding.org/testing-uialertcontrollers/).

 ## What do I need to change in production code?